 Therefore, it’s important for landlords to carefully consider if leasing their property to a cannabis business is the right move for them.
 One way to protect yourself as a landlord is to include clauses in the lease agreement that address improvements to the premises.
 This will ensure that you are compensated for any damage caused by the tenant or improvements made by the tenant that you don’t approve of.
 By taking these precautions, you can minimize your risk when leasing your property to cannabis businesses.

-9. Obtain a guaranty from cannabis tenants for the lease
+9. Obtain a guarantee from cannabis tenants for the lease

-Overall, obtaining a guaranty from cannabis tenants is a critical step for landlords to take to protect themselves financially.
+Overall, obtaining a guarantee from cannabis tenants is a critical step for landlords to take to protect themselves financially.

 If you’re a landlord considering leasing to a cannabis business, one of the first things you should do is check with your bank to see what their policies are regarding handling funds from these types of tenants.
 While marijuana is still illegal at the federal level, more and more states are legalizing it for both medical and recreational purposes.